evkx/evkx.github.io/content/guides/protectingbattery/_index.md

 {{< sitefiguresized thumb="guides/protectingbattery/degradation_1_st.jpg" width="1568" height="758" title="After 200,000 miles, the Tesla batteries degrade just 15%" >}}

-You can find more information about battery degradation in our [battery guide](../../../technology/battery/degredation).
+You can find more information about battery degradation in our [battery article](../../../technology/battery/degredation).

-## Learn
+## Learn More

-Engineering explained have two great videoes on how degradation works.
+The YouTube channel "Engineering Explained" has three great videos on how degradation works.

 ### How To Ruin Your Electric Car's Battery - NMC Edition!